- SEO helps solve the problem of a lengthy B2B sales cycle.

 12. Referral and affiliate programs

 Sandwiched between influencers and business partners, affiliate partnerships can have huge payoff for B2B companies.
 Using the same set of criteria you used to identify your influencers, form strategic relationships with the affiliates that reach your target audience.
-Track your ROI carefully and invest in only the relationships that send you qualified leads.
+Measure marketing ROI carefully and invest in only the relationships that send you qualified leads.

 Referral programs are similar to affiliate programs in their incentive-based structure, but referral programs leverage your actual customers or partners.
 Incentivize referrals by offering hefty discounts, offering your customers unique referral codes to make leads from referrals easier to track.
 Not only will your best customers appreciate the chance to get a kickback, but they’re also highly capable of finding the exact targets you’re looking for.
 And on top of that, their personal experience carries weight.
 It makes them trustworthy and empowers them to sell your services with a depth of knowledge that your other networkers may not have.